huntergregory/game-creator/doc/DESIGN.md

-Design Document
+## Design Document

+#### Overview
+The main design goal of this project was flexibility in authorship, simple communication between the player and engine, and generality of design to allow integration with online servers.

 All of these files are created by the authoring environment.
 The authoring environment is designed so that the user must create entities, labeled objects in the environment, so that instances of these object can then be placed.
 Then, logic for  each instance, object, or scene depending on what is currently selected will be placed into the terminal at the bottom of the authoring environment.
-For those who are not familiar with GUI scripting, popups have been added tomake adding object scripts, key events, scene scripts, and collisions easier.
+For those who are not familiar with GUI scripting, popups have been added to make adding object scripts, key events, scene scripts, and collisions easier.

-Instead of writing this whole line, using the GUI, the user could simply put the two entity types in the x and y fields, and specify the script.
-While this still requires knowledge of how the engine works, this got around some of the annoying syntax.
+Once all of these instances, objects, scenes, and their logic have been placed/written, the game can now be serialized by Gson into a game object that is ready to be passed through a file or the cloud.

+The network accounts feature communicates through webrequests to a Google app engine backend.
+JSON files are returned that tell things such as if a login request was compatible, and if it was what were the user's name, high scores, and more.
+All of this was loaded into a UserIdentity object, which was loaded into the GameCenter and put into a pane that displayed the user information.

+The game center holds the author and a player, and a player gets game data either from the game center or from the author.
+Then it calls on the engine.

+The engine takes in the game data, and converts it to engine data.
+The engine data is the model which the player can display, and the player uses it to run each iteration of a game loop, updating the model.
+ The engine also provides the author with event classes which the author can employ in scripting to handle default events.

+#### Making a Game

+Making a game mainly lies in creating game objects, from which you can create instances.
+This consists of dragging and dropping instances.
+You also have to set resources, and create the engine's data types.

+Creating data types mainly relies on scripting.

 In general, scripts use a keyword instead of a specific instance or id to preserve flexibility.
 For example, if we had more time, we could devise a way to save scripts and apply the same script for a collision between mario and a turtle as well as mario and a goomba.